CodeIntelligenceTesting/c-ares/FEATURES.md

 ## Event Thread

-Historic c-ares integrations required integrators to have their own event loop which would be required to notify c-ares of read and write events for each socket.
-It was also required to notify c-ares at the appropriate timeout if no events had occurred.
+Historic c-ci integrations required integrators to have their own event loop which would be required to notify c-ci of read and write events for each socket.
+It was also required to notify c-ci at the appropriate timeout if no events had occurred.
 This could be difficult to do correctly and could lead to stalls or other issues.